|April 6-May 14

 Hometown Teams Day at the Museum

 A day of special activities to celebrate Hometown Teams in Gaffney.
-Guests will have the opportunity to tour the Mud, Sweat, and Cheers temporary exhibit, as well as the many artifacts related to Cherokee County sports that are a part of the Museum's permanent collection.
-Activities will include games for the kids, guest speakers, docent tours highlighting local sports stories and figures, and rare access to the Coach Bob Prevatte scrapbook.
-The day will conclude with a Kentucky Derby viewing in the Event Hall.
+Guests will have the opportunity to tour the Mud, Sweat, and Cheers temporary exhibit, as well as the many artifacts related to Cherokee County sports that are a part of the Museum's permanent collection with docent tours highlighting local sports stories and figures, and rare access to the Coach Bob Prevatte scrapbook.
+The day will conclude with a Kentucky Derby Cocktail Party in the Event Hall.

 |Wear your favorite team jersey to show your team spirit or dress in your classiest race day attire in celebration of local horse racing history.